sanjuan31/the-circular-pub/README.md

 Connect their effect on those who encounter them.
 Narrate their journey through language, memory, and culture.
 Use metaphors, examples, and small stories to convey the active signal of travelers.
+When presenting travelers, show how their strength and their wound emerge from the same core: not as separate aspects to be balanced, but as a single truth manifesting in contradictory forms.
+The same hand that builds also destroys, the same vision that liberates also enslaves—narrate that indivisible unity without compensating or absolving.

 Internal Logic / Hidden Structure: